 Kenneth ("Ken") Januszewski practices in all areas of Construction-related and General Liability litigation and serves as the CD-GL Practice Group Chair for Nevada and New Mexico claims.
 He has served as lead counsel for construction industry clients in multi-million dollar residential and commercial litigation matters for clients including numerous developers, general contractors and subcontractors in complex litigation matters.
-Ken has represented clients in complex class action construction defect cases and has lectured to national audiences on construction defect issues.
+Ken has for years provided coverage analysis for multiple carriers in Arizona, New Mexico and Nevada.
+He has represented clients in complex class action construction defect cases and has lectured to national audiences on construction defect issues.

 Ken began his career in Arizona as a law clerk for Arizona Supreme Court Justice Hays.
 He has practiced in the area of civil litigation and over the years developed an emphasis in construction defect litigation.
 Ken typically handles multi-million dollar cases and tried Arizona’s first construction defect class action case in which his two clients faced a pre-trial demand of over $3 million.
 After a six-week trial, the verdict against the one client still in the case when the case went to the jury was $21,000.00 (the other client was dismissed as, through motion practice, all of the claims against it were decertified).
 While a staff counsel at a major insurance carrier he served on its nationwide Public Sector Center for Excellence, a group of select lawyers representing public entities such as water districts and Indian tribes.
 Since leaving staff counsel, Ken has continued to represent public entities in Arizona and New Mexico.
 Much of Ken's current Federal Court practice is in this area, often in what is known as Section 1983 cases in which individuals allege their constitutional rights have been violated.
 In addition to his statewide Arizona practice, he has a construction defect practice in Nevada and New Mexico.